MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/checklist-for-installing-update-2211.md

 The version 2211 update should now be available in the console.

 > [!IMPORTANT]
 > This script only adds your site to the early update ring for version 2211.
-It's not a permanent change.
+It's not a permanent change.-->

 ## Pre-update checklist